Over 2000 Scheduled Historic Monuments

 Looking after your scheduled monument

-When a monument is Scheduled, the owner or occupier is responsible for its maintenance.
-They will be visited every four years by a Field Monument Warden, who will check the condition of the monument and provide advice on how best to look after it.
+Owners and occupiers of scheduled monuments play a core role in managing our heritage and through their care we will all be able to enjoy these important sites now and in the future.
+Scheduled monuments will be visited every four years by a Field Monument Warden, who will check the condition of the monument and provide advice on how best to look after it.
 Often a little basic advice or maintenance can help to avoid some of the most common problems, such as ploughing too close to a monument or cattle erosion which can damage buried archaeological remains.
 Support may be available for repair and interpretation works from the Historic Environment Fund.

 - See also Advice for Monument Owners